 1. The Executive Council (Association Officers)

-The Executive Council (EC) is part and parcel of the Board of Directors and shall be composed of five (5) Association Officers — the President, the Vice President (who shall be the President-Elect one year and the Vice/Past President during the year succeeding the president’s two year term), the Secretary, the Treasurer, and the Continuing Education Officer.
+The Executive Council (EC) is part and parcel of the Board of Directors and shall be composed of five (6) Association Officers — the President, President-Elect/Vice President, Past President, the Secretary, the Treasurer, and the Continuing Education Officer.

 2. Additional Members of the Board of Directors